 Frederick W. Taylor, in full Frederick Winslow Taylor (born March 20, 1856, Philadelphia, U.S.—died March 21, 1915, Philadelphia), American inventor and engineer who is known as the father of scientific management.
 His system of industrial management has influenced the development of virtually every country enjoying the benefits of modern industry.
 Read More…

 The term “good governance” is being used in development literature.
-Bad governance is being increasingly regarded as one of the root cause of all evil within our societies.
-The concept is elusive and value laden.
+Bad governance is being increasingly regarded as one of the root causes of all evil within our societies.
+The concept is elusive and value-laden.
 Hence proved to be difficult to define accurately.

 The outline of the concept attempted to sketch through two documents.

 The term “Bitcoin” has been in the news lately; and its value is rising with volatility.
 Bitcoin is the digital currency that thrills nerds, inspires libertarians and incites the passions of economists who debate the value of money made from nothing but ones and zeros.
 Devotees watch the fluctuations of bitcoin’s price with a fanaticism typically reserved for college football scores while visionaries gush about the world changing possibilities of money free from government control.

 Bitcoin was first mentioned in 2008 in a paper published under the pseudonym “Satoshi Nakamoto “.
 Bitcoin is a cryptocurrency, so called because it uses public key cryptography to process and verify payments.